-Hegde, et al. Expires September 10, 2015 [Page 10]

-In the above topology, operator may want to enforce the following high level explicitly routed policies: - Traffic from A nodes to A nodes must not go through I nodes - Traffic from A nodes to I nodes must not go through R and T nodes With node admin tag, tag A can be configured on all A nodes, (similarly I, R, T), and then configure this single CSPF policy on all A nodes to avoid I nodes for path calculation.
+In the above topology, operator may want to enforce the following high level explicitly routed policies:

+- Traffic from A nodes to A nodes must not go through I nodes - Traffic from A nodes to I nodes must not go through R and T nodes

+With node admin tags, tag A (resp.
+I, R, T) can be configured on all A (resp.
+I, R, T) nodes to advertise their role.
+Then a generic CSPF policy can be configured on all A nodes to enforce the above explicit routing objectives. (e.g. CSPF to destinations A exclude node with tags I).